 8. Describe your organization and management

-This is the process of organizing, planning, leading and controlling resources within an entity with the main aim of attaining its objectives.
+This is the process of organizing, planning, leading, and controlling resources within an entity with the main aim of attaining its objectives.
 The organizational management of a business needs to be able to make decisions and resolve issues in order to be effective.

 Identify your team members and give reasons why they can either turn your business idea into a reality or continue to grow it.
-This section of your business plan should display your management team superstars.
+This section of your business plan should display your management team’s superstars.
 Highlight skills and qualifications throughout the section.

 9. Explain your funding request

 Use the funding request section to give information on your future financial plans, such as when and how much funding you might need.
-You will also include the achievable sources you could consider for acquiring your funds.
+You will also include the possible sources you could consider for acquiring your funds.
 Later, you can update this section of your plan when you need outside funding for business growth.

-It is important to list how much money your small business needs, in order to make a precise funding request.
+It is important to list how much money your small business needs in order to make a precise funding request.
 Be as realistic as possible.